FK Koralas Klaipėda

 Futbolo klubas Koralas, commonly known as Koralas was a Lithuanian football team from the port city of Klaipėda.

 History

-Club was established in 2015.
-In this season they was in LFF III lyga (4th tier), was leaders for a long time, but finished in third position.
+The club was established in 2015.
+In that season they were in LFF III lyga (4th tier), leading for a long time, but finishing in third position.

-Next year, in 2016, they was in LFF II lyga (3rd tier).
-Was runners-up and got promotion to Pirma lyga (2nd tier).
+In 2016, they were in LFF II lyga (3rd tier), were runners-up and got promotion to Pirma lyga (2nd tier).

-In 2017 team was in Pirma lyga.
-First half of the season was problematical, but in summer transfer time they get new forces and finished in 6th place.
+In 2017, the team was in Pirma lyga.
+First half of the season was problematical, but in summer transfer time they got new forces and finished in 6th place.

 2018 was problematical.
 After losing 0–12 to FC Kupiškis they was retired until second half of the season.
-After summer they won once, but ater lost games against "Nevėžis" 0–9 and Panevėžys 0–10. finally, on 19 September 2018 club was dissolved from Pirma lyga competition.
+After summer they won once, but later lost games against "Nevėžis" 0–9 and Panevėžys 0–10. finally, on 19 September 2018 club was dissolved from Pirma lyga competition.
 They played more than half matches, so results are valid.
 In tournament table they in 14th position.